-Since its inception, BREEDPLAN has progressively increased the range of traits breeders can choose to record.
-To the initial growth and milk traits, have been added calving ease, fertility and carcase traits, and now in 2002 - Net Feed Intake, a measure of feed efficiency.
+Since its inception, BREEPLAN has progressively increased the range of traits breeders can choose to record.
+To the initial growth and milk traits, have been added calving ease, fertility and carcase traits, and now in 2002 - Net Feed Intake , a measure of feed efficiency.

 Feed efficiency is recognised as one of the most economically important production traits.
 It particularly affects profitability of feedlots, but is also significant for grazing enterprises.
-Imagine the benefits of being able to run even 5% more stock in a paddock or for feedlots to reduce feed costs 5% without changing output.
+Imagine the benefits of being able to run even5% more stock in a paddock or for feedlots to reduce feed costs 5% without changing output. .
 The incorporation of feed efficiency tests into BREEDPLAN, has had to wait for detailed research on how to measure and interpret the trait, then sufficient bull breeders to carry out testing.
-The NSW Agriculture research team at Trangie, with MLA (Meat and Livestock Australia) funding assistance, has been conducting a major experiment since 1993 to gather the required information.
-Results from the Cooperative Research Centre for Cattle and Beef Quality (Beef CRC) at Armidale, using facilities at its "Tullimba" feedlot, have increased our understanding of the trait and added to the numbers of cattle tested.
+The NSW Agriculture research team at Trangie, with MLA(Meat and Livestock Aust) funding assistance, has been conducting a major experiment since 1993 to gather the required information.
+Results from the Co-operative Research Centre (Beef CRC) at Armidale, using facilities at its "Tullimba" feedlot, have increased our understanding of the trait and added to the numbers of cattle tested.